 All of it runs nightly, across the entire universe, automatically — and when a rule fires, the raw figure is kept and flagged, never silently rewritten.

-Some stocks can't be scored honestly — coverage too thin to trust the estimates, data that contradicts itself, a verdict resting on a single unverifiable number.
+Some stocks can't be scored honestly — coverage too thin to trust the estimates, data that contradicts itself, a score resting on a single unverifiable number.
 Most tools print a number anyway.
 We print UNRATED.

 An unreliable score isn't a low score — it's no score.
 A stock leaves the rankings entirely until its data earns its way back in.
 That single rule is why the rest of the numbers can be trusted.

-Every week, every verdict on every stock is snapshotted and measured forward against the S&P 500 — on a public track record that only moves forward.
+Every week, every score on every stock is snapshotted and measured forward against the S&P 500 — on a public track record that only moves forward.
 No backtests, no cherry-picking.
 If the framework works, you'll see it.
 If it doesn't, you'll see that too.

 Treat UNRATED as an answer, not a gap.
 It means the data couldn't be trusted — which is worth knowing before you put money anywhere near it.